Giardiasis: What is beaver fever?

 - belching and halitosis, or foul-smelling breath

-- loss of appetite
+- loss of appetite and weight loss

 Diarrhea can lead to dehydration.
 If water loss is severe, it can become serious, especially for infants.
 It is important to consume plenty of fluids, preferably water.

-Outside, they form a hard, protective shell and become a Giardia cyst which can survive for several months in the environment.
+Outside, they form a hard, protective shell and become a Giardia cyst.
+A cyst can survive for several months in the environment.

-A gust of wind can pick up the parasite cysts from infected manure on farmland and blow it in any direction.
+A gust of wind can pick up the cysts from infected manure on farmland and blow it in any direction.